 All eight tools can be used as standalone photo editors or as plugins for Adobe Lightroom, Adobe Photoshop, Affinity Photo, or DxO PhotoLabs 7.

-Nik 6 Color Efex is often viewed as a jack of all trades.
-Its amount of filters can be overwhelming at first but don’t let that scare you away.
+Nik 7 Color Efex is often viewed as a jack of all trades.
+Its number of filters can be overwhelming at first, but don’t let that scare you away.
 It’s not without reason that photographers have considered it an essential plugin for more than a decade.

-The layout is built up of six sections:
+The Nik 7 Color Efex layout is built up of six sections:

-I won’t go into the details and contents of each tab here (take a look at the user manual if you want that), but there are some things that are good to know.
+I won’t go into the details and contents of each tab here (take a look at the user manual if you want that), but some things are good to know.

-The left panel is where you find a list of all the filters.
-These filters consist of adjustment sliders, drop-down menus, or other options that are revealed in the right-side panel when they are selected (click on a filter to activate it).
+The left panel contains a list of all the filters.
+These filters consist of adjustment sliders, drop-down menus, or other options revealed in the right-side panel when selected (click on a filter to activate it).

 When the filter is activated, you can use the sliders and other adjustment options in the right-side panel to apply the creative touches to your photograph.
 The adjustments are live, which means the image in the display area is updated immediately.